cubiq/vanilla-docs/docs/developers/locales.html.md

 You can override your default locale by adding a `conf/locale.php` file to your installation with additional definitions.
 Any definitions in this file will override your locale.

 If you duplicate an entry's translation string, the latter one will take precedence.
-You can, however, assign the same override string to mulptiple translation strings.
+You can, however, assign the same override string to multiple translation strings.

 If you are using Multilingual to enable multiple locales, please note his override will effect **all** locales.
 There is currently no way to override multiple locales selectively.